Easy Venison Stew Recipe

 Easy Prep, Dump-And-Go Recipe

 With about 10 minutes of prep time, this is one of my favorite easy recipes that I can prep before work, and come home to a cooked meal.
 This delicious stew partnered with quick and easy biscuits, or even homemade dinner rolls, you will quickly go through your deer meat (or elk meat).
-If you are short on cooking time, you could also cook this in a pressure cooker.
-However, I prefer the taste and texture of slow cooking venison meat stew using the best venison stew recipe.
+If you are short on cooking time, you could also cook this in an Instant Pot pressure cooker.
+However, I prefer the taste and texture of slow cooking venison stew, using this easy venison stew recipe.
 Either way this venison recipe creates a stew with great flavor, and is a great way to eat a healthy and cheap meal.

 This recipe will also work for beef stew.
 There are some health benefits to using tender venison cuts instead of beef.
 You can read more about the health benefits of wild game over beef in this article.